 Soluble salts have a negative impact on the coating systems performance, especially when immersed.
-Jotun's general recommendations for maximum soluble salts (sampled and measured as per ISO 8502-6 and -9) content on a surface are: For areas exposed to (ISO 12944-2):

-C1-C4: 200 mg/m2 C5M or C5I: 100 mg/m2 Im1-Im3: 80 mg/m2
+Jotun's general recommendations for maximum soluble salts (sampled and measured as per ISO 8502-6 and -9) content on a surface are: For areas exposed to (ISO 12944-2): C1-C4: 200 mg/m C5M or C5I: 100 mg/m Im1-Im3: 80 mg/m Carbon steel Initial rust grade The steel shall preferably be Rust Grade A or B (ISO 8501-1).

-Carbon steel

-Initial rust grade

-The steel shall preferably be Rust Grade A or B (ISO 8501-1).
 It is technically possible to apply the coating to rust grades C and D, but it is practically challenging to ensure specified film thickness on such a rough surface, hence risk of reduced lifetime of the coating system.
 When steel of Rust Grade C or D is coated, the frequency of inspection and testing should be increased.
 For steel with Rust Grades C or D, contact your nearest Jotun office for advice.

-Metal finishing

-For areas in corrosivity category C1 to C4 (ISO 12944-2) all irregularities, burrs, slivers, slag and spatter on welds, sharp edges and corners shall conform to minimum grade P2 (ISO 8501-3) Table 1, or as specified.
+Metal finishing For areas in corrosivity category C1 to C4 (ISO 12944-2) all irregularities, burrs, slivers, slag and spatter on welds, sharp edges and corners shall conform to minimum grade P2 (ISO 8501-3) Table 1, or as specified.
+All edges shall have a rounded radius of minimum 2 mm subjected to three pass grinding or equally effective method.
 For areas in corrosivity category C5 the requirement is conformance to grade P3 (ISO 8501-3) Table 1.
 Defective welds shall be replaced and treated to an acceptable finish before painting.
 Temporary welds and brackets shall be ground to a flat finish after removal from the parent metal.

-Pitting repair

-Pittings in steel can be difficult to cover fully with most coatings.
+Pitting repair Pittings in steel can be difficult to cover fully with most coatings.
 In some areas it is practically feasible to use filler to fill pittings.
 This should then be done either after the initial surface preparation or after application of first coat.

-Abrasive blast cleaning

-Cleanliness

-After pre-treatment is complete, the surface shall be dry abrasive blast cleaned to Sa 1 (ISO 8501-1) using abrasive media suitable to achieve a sharp and angular surface profile.
+Abrasive blast cleaning Cleanliness After pre-treatment is complete, the surface shall be dry abrasive blast cleaned to Sa 1 (ISO 8501-1) using abrasive media suitable to achieve a sharp and angular surface profile.
+Surface profile Recommended surface profile 30-85 $\mu$ m, grade Fine to Medium G (ISO 8503-2).
+Abrasive media quality The selected abrasive must be compatible with both the surface to be blast cleaned and the specified coating system.

-Surface profile

-Recommended surface profile 30-85 μm , grade Fine to Medium G (ISO 8503-2).

-Abrasive media quality

-The selected abrasive must be compatible with both the surface to be blast cleaned and the specified coating system.
 The abrasive shall meet specifications as per relevant parts of ISO 11124 (Specification for metallic blast-cleaning abrasives), or ISO 11126 (Specification for non-metallic blast-cleaning abrasives).
 It should be sampled and tested as per relevant parts of ISO 11125 (metallic abrasives) or ISO 11127 (non-metallic abrasives).
 Dry storage of abrasive and shelter for blasting pots is necessary to prevent equipment becoming clogged with damp abrasive.

-All abrasive blast media used should be new and not recirculated, with the exception of steel grit.
+All abrasive blast media used should be new and not recirculated, with the exception of Steel Grit.
 If this is utilized the circulation process must include a cleaning process.

-Compressed air quality

-The supply of clean air to blasting pots must be secured to avoid contamination of abrasive and thereby of blast cleaned surfaces.
+Compressed air quality The supply of clean air to blasting pots must be secured to avoid contamination of abrasive and thereby of blast cleaned surfaces.
 Compressors must be fitted with sufficient traps for oil and water.
 It is also recommended to fit two water separators at the blasting machine to ensure a supply of moisture-free air to the abrasive chamber.

-Dust contamination

-At the completion of abrasive blasting the prepared surface shall be cleaned to remove residues of corrosion products and abrasive media, and inspected for surface particulate contamination.
+Dust contamination At the completion of abrasive blasting the prepared surface shall be cleaned to remove residues of corrosion products and abrasive media, and inspected for surface particulate contamination.
 Maximum contamination level is rating 2 (ISO 8502-3) as per Figure 1.
 Dust size no greater than class 2.

-Date of issue: 11 February 2019 Page: 2/10
+Date of issue: 10 April 2018 This Application Guide supersedes those previously issued.